 Its unique method of operation and low number of operators mean that very few people have a thorough understanding of what Danish seining actually is.
 Its similarity to demersal trawling has meant that there are many misconceptions and generalisations made about Danish seines, of which many are inaccurate.

 It is important to note that Danish seine nets are quite different to traditional trawl nets (demersal or otter trawl) both in design and operation.
 They do not employ the use of heavy 'doors' and ground gear and are not continuously towed through the water.
 Once set, the net is retrieved on the vessel, with the ropes or 'warps' herding the fish towards the net and with the net spending very little time on the seabed.
-Due to the comparatively light-weight construction of the net and the habitat of the target species, Danish seines are only used over soft, sandy substrate so there is a comparatively low level of impact on benthic habitats compared with traditional trawl nets.
+Due to the comparatively light-weight construction of the net and the habitat of the target species, Danish seine nets are only used over soft, sandy substrate so there is a comparatively low level of impact on benthic habitats compared with traditional trawl nets.
 Operators use nets with different mesh sizes when targeting different species as per regulations, and are fitted with a mesh size that allows the escape of undersize fish.

 Danish seine operations mainly occur in Tasmania's south east waters with tiger flathead and southern school whiting being the major target species.
 However, other scalefish may be retained subject to the relevant limits for those species.
 There are also significant area restrictions in place for the fishery with all waters within one nautical mile (1.852 kilometres) of the coast being closed to fishing, with the exception of Ile des Phoques (White Rock).
 Other closed areas include, but are not limited to, Great Oyster Bay, Mercury Passage, the D'Entrecasteaux Channel and the River Derwent.
 One operator, however, is endorsed to fish within specific areas of the River Derwent and Frederick Henry Bay on weekdays only.

-Institute for Marine and Antarctic Studies (IMAS), which advises the Government on stock sustainability matters, has not indicated any concerns for the sustainability of flathead or whiting stocks in recent years.
+Institute for Marine and Antarctic Studies (IMAS), which advises the Government on stock sustainability matters, has not indicated any concerns for the sustainability of tiger flathead or school whiting stocks in recent years.
 Note that in terms of flathead catch, the vast majority is caught by recreational anglers, with an estimated annual catch of around 300 tonnes.
 In contrast, the annual commercial catch of flathead is between 60 and 70 tonnes.
 Furthermore, the two sectors generally target different species of flathead, with the majority of the commercial catch made up of tiger flathead and the recreational catch dominated by southern sand flathead.

 How a Danish Seine operation works